racharahul/My_Portfolio_3D/AI_Assistant_Prompt.md

 - How the 3D navigation model integrates with the rest of the app
 - How the minimized state of the 3D model is handled when navigating away from the landing page
 - How mobile touch interactions are handled differently from desktop mouse interactions
+- How the History API is used for navigation instead of direct location changes for better compatibility
+- How event propagation is managed to ensure consistent behavior across devices

 Before proceeding with any improvements, a thorough understanding of the current codebase is essential, including running the project locally and exploring all pages, styles, and implementations to see how everything works together.